1ikeadragon/Skid.sh/README.md

 1. Add your API keys and webhooks in the right places.
 1. Run the script -> `./asm.sh target.com`

+#### SKID.SH

+1. Add your API keys in the right places.
+1. Run the script -> `./skid.sh target.com || ./skid.sh -f targets.txt`
+1. Subdomain enumeration -> url crawling -> param mining -> js analysis -> lfi/xss/sqli automation
+1. Profit

+>This script is meant to be the slowest by design as it fuzzes a lot and looks for low hanging fruits only.
+Expect results to appear slow.

 ### Footnote